n8n-io/n8n-docs/docs/integrations/community-nodes/risks.md

 Risks include:

 * Data security: any community node that you use has access to data in your workflows.
+* Breaking changes: node developers may introduce breaking changes in new versions of their nodes.
+A breaking change is an update that breaks previous functionality.
+Depending on the node versioning approach that a node developer chooses, upgrading to a version with a breaking change could cause all workflows using the node to break.
+Be careful when upgrading your nodes.

 ## Report bad community nodes